badfun/custom-post-type-auto-menu/README.md

 ## Known Issues

+* Ampersands and other HTML entites in titles can sometimes have curious results, such as multiple menu items.
 * After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu.
 * Bulk trashing custom post types will leave the menu items behind.
 * Menu items can not have the same name, even if attached to different menus.

 ## Changelog

+= 1.1.4 =
+* Fixed current screen error that gave a php warning
+* Fixed editing error where titles with an ampersand would create multiple menu items

 = 1.1.3 =
 * Fixed bug that sometimes prevented page redirects and caused 'headers already sent' error